Yellowstone is expected to open mid-April. As conditions allow, sightings will begin expanding there as well.

 Everything you need to know about the wildlife sightings map

-Updates are posted after field time, typically later the same day, with timestamps so you can judge freshness.
+Updates are posted after field time, within 12-48 hours, often later the same day or after review, with date stamps so you can judge how recent the observation is.

 Why are sightings delayed instead of live?